helm/helm/docs/templates/registry.md

 Therefore:

 * Every template version must live in its own directory named for the version.
-* The version directory must contain one and only one top-level template file and supporting files for one and only template version.
+* The version directory must contain exactly one top-level template file and supporting files for exactly one template version.
-* All of the version directories for a given template must live under a single directory named for the template without extensions.
+* All of the versions of a given template must live under a directory named for the template without extensions.

 For example: